codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 ## 5 - The final countdown (or counter)

-The last method to be implemented is `nextId`, this words as the primary key generator.
+The last method to be implemented is `nextId`, this words as the Primary Key generator.
 The last item has to be retrieved and then we increment 1 to the item id.
-In this case, a `Scan` limited to one record would have the desired effect since the `Scan` is in descending order.
+In this case, a `Scan` limited to one item would have the desired effect since the `Scan` is in descending order.

 The first test can start on a happy path where there's already an item in the database: